schmaustech/acm-hypershift-blog/README.md

  * Lowers cost by eliminating the need to host dedicated control plane nodes
  * Enables separation between the control plane and the workloads for improved isolation
  * Significantly reduces cluster provision time by removing control-plane node bootstrapping
- * Supports turn-key deployments or fully customized OpenShift Container Platform provisioning
+ * Supports vanilla deployments or fully customized OpenShift provisioning